sheaivey/react-context-reducer/README.md

 ```
 - `combineReducers({...})` - Split up complex reducers into smaller chunks.
 Works exactly like redux implementation [Redux of combineReducers()](https://redux.js.org/recipes/structuring-reducers/using-combinereducers).
 - `combineActions({...})` - Combines actions similar to reducers and validates all your actions for uniqueness.
 Helps reduce the number of files you need to include in larger apps.
+- `withTypeCheck(actionName or reducer, propTypes schema)` - Define your action payload shape or reducers state shape by wrapping it withTypeCheck.

 ## Middleware API